Synchronization of Power Systems under Stochastic Disturbances: Explicit formulas of the variance matrices for networks with uniform disturbance-damping ratio

+Since the off-diagonal block matrix $\bm Q_{\delta\omega}$ of the variance matrix $\bm Q$ of the output (\ref{output-delta-omega}) is a zero matrix and the stochastic process (\ref{stochasticsystem11}) is Gaussian, the invariant probability distribution of the frequency and the phase angle differences are independent.

+(ii) Given the fact that $\bm U$ is an orthogonal matrix and $\bm M$ is a diagonal matrix, (\ref{Q-omega}) is simply rewritten into (\ref{theorem0-1}). $\square$

+In the proof, the fact is applied that two Gaussian distributed random variables are independent if and only if their covariance equals to zero.
+Due to the independence between the frequencies and the phase angle differences, Theorem \ref{theorem-omega}(i) indicates that the fluctuations of the frequencies and those of the phase-angle differences have no stochastic relation with each other.

-Formula (\ref{frequencyfluctuations}) shows how the variances of the frequencies at the nodes depend on the system parameters.
-This formula is verified in Table \ref{table1} for the variance of the frequency in the networks of the example presented in the next Section.
-First, the variance matrix $\bm Q_\omega$ is a diagonal matrix with $\bm M=\text{diag}(m_i)\in\mathbb{R}^{n\times n}$; thus, the frequencies of different nodes are independent in the invariant probability distribution.
+Formula (\ref{theorem0-1}) is verified in an example presented in Section \ref{casestudy}.
+This formula shows the dependence of the variances of the frequencies at the nodes on the system parameters.
+First, the variance matrix $\bm Q_\omega$ is a diagonal matrix with $\bm M=\text{diag}(m_i)\in\mathbb{R}^{n\times n}$; thus, the frequencies in different nodes are independent in the invariant probability distribution.
 Second, the variance of the frequency at each node increases linearly with the disturbance-damping ratio and is inversely proportional to the inertia of the synchronous machine at this node.
 This shows the importance of the inertia and the damping coefficient in suppressing the frequency deviation in the power network.
-However, increasing the inertia at a node suppresses the frequency only at this node, without any effect on the other nodes.
-Finally, the parameters, the power generation and the loads, which determine the synchronous state $(\bm \delta^*,\bm 0)$ and play roles in determining the value $l_{c_{ij}}$ (see {\bf Appendix}), the line capacity and the network topology are all absent from the formula.
-It is surprising that these parameters have no impact on the variance of the frequencies.
+However, increasing the inertia at a node suppresses the fluctuations of the frequency only at this node, without any effect on the other nodes.
+The vulnerable nodes are the ones with small inertia.
+Those nodes will then have large variances and these variances are not influenced by the disturbances at the other nodes.
+Finally, the parameters, the power generation and the loads, which determine the synchronous state $(\bm \delta^*,\bm 0)$ and play roles in determining the value $l_{c_{ij}}$ as shown in (\ref{Laplacianform}), the line capacity and the network topology are all absent from the formula.
+It is surprising that these parameters have no impact on the variances of the frequencies.
+This might be due to the assumption of uniform disturbance-damping ratio in Assumption \ref{assumption}.
+Whether this occurs in the systems without the assumption still needs further study.